Machine Learning & AI Bootcamp

 One sentence.
 What’s under the hood of GPT/Claude/LLaMA, what you can actually do with them, and where they fail.

 Labs.
-(1) Build a RAG system over a domain-specific corpus (e.g., a set of WHO/AFRO health reports) using ChromaDB and a local or API LLM.
+(1) Build a RAG system over a domain-specific corpus (e.g., WHO/AFRO health reports) using ChromaDB and a local or API LLM.
 (2) Fine-tune a 1-7B-parameter open model with LoRA on a domain task.
 (3) Build a multi-step agent with tool use (search, calculator, code execution) using LangChain or LangGraph.

 Module 8 — MLOps and deployment